-- 1 egg or 1 flaxseed egg 1 tbsp flaxseed in 50ml water
+- 1 egg or flaxseed alternative 1 tbsp flaxseed in just 50ml water

 - 125 g gluten free self-raising flour

-- First, you’ll need to make your breadcrumbs, choose your usual gluten free bread and blend into fine crumbs, add the brandy, extract, egg or flaxseed alternative and fruit, leave to one side.
+- First, you’ll need to make your breadcrumbs, choose your usual gluten free bread and blend into fine crumbs, add the brandy, almond extract, egg [or flaxseed alternative] and fruit, leave to one side to soak.

-- In a mixer combine the caster sugar, vegetable fat and butter/dairy free spread until light in colour.
+- In another bowl combine the caster sugar, vegetable fat and butter/dairy free spread until light in colour.

 - Add the breadcrumb and fruit mixture and mix thoroughly.

-- Change to a dough hook if you have one and now add the ground almonds and flour, the mixture should come together into a sticky but manageable dough.
+- Now add the ground almonds, flour and spices the mixture should come together into a sticky but manageable dough.

-- At this point you can keep for the dough for later and it will stay fresh in the fridge for a week wrapped in clingfilm/wax wrap
+- At this point you can keep the dough for later and it will stay fresh in the fridge for a week in Tupperware.

-- Remove from oven and immediately brush with more dairy free spread/butter.
-Dust liberally with icing sugar, wait 5mins and if the fat starts to bleed through, dust again.
+- Remove from oven and allow to cool for 10mins then brush liberally with more dairy free spread/butter.
+Dust excessively with icing sugar, wait 5mins and if the fat starts to bleed through, dust again.